hairizuanbinnoorazman/blog/content/posts/20210630_notesForAppsForEnterprise.md

 ]
 +++

-This post is just some notes I took down while attempting to deploy third party applications during my course of work/side projects.
-This is definitely not an exhaustive list of items to consider but definitely some of the more obvious features that companies would look out for and consider when attempting to install such third party apps and operate it on their infrastructure.
+This is definitely not an exhaustive list of items to consider but definitely some of the more obvious features that client side users would look out for and consider when attempting to install such third party apps and operate it on their infrastructure.

+This list was compiled while I was attempting to deploy third party applications during my course of work/side projects.

+From this point onwards, we would need to assume that when we are building applications here - we would be referring to the point that such applications are targeted to be deployed on client side (someone else would take that application and deploy/manage it on their architecture).

 ## Data Management

-When building third party applications, we may need to store state in some cases.
+When building applications, we may need to store state in some cases.
 Data needs to be stored in some way such as in a database or object storage or in simple files.
 In this case, we shouldn't exactly assume that we would know what kind of databases that users of the application would usually use.
 Some users face restrictions in what kind of databases they could deploy into production.
 Others might predict that they would use the app heavily and they would be confident that their database of choice would be able to handle it as compared to what we may choose.

 In order to allow the usage of multiple types of database, we may need to consider either building that support of multiple databases from the beginning or allow users to build plugins that can be used alongside the application to store the data in the user's own preferred database.